percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/intro.rst

 .. important::

    The support of the MyRocks storage engine was added in version 8.0.6.
+   Incremental backups on the MyRocks storage engine do not determine if an earlier full backup or incremental backup contains the same files. **Percona XtraBackup** copies all of the MyRocks files each time it takes a backup.

    Percona XtraBackup 8.0 does not support the TokuDB storage engine.